IFRCGo/ecv-toolkit/app/_action/action-37_en.md

 - Mosquito nets are one of the most important ways to protect against malaria and other diseases spread by mosquitoes.
 -	The most effective nets (LLINs) are treated with long-lasting insecticide (which kills mosquitoes).
--	These nets are effective for 3-5 years.
+-	These nets are effective for three to five years.
 -	To be effective, nets must be used properly.

 ### How to use long-lasting insecticide-treated mosquito nets (LLINs) properly

 - Hang the net above the sleeping space.
 -	Make sure the net is tucked under the mattress or mat to prevent mosquitoes from getting inside.
 -	Keep the net closed while sleeping and during the day while you are away from the sleeping place.
 -	Washing the net can remove insecticide.
 When you wash the net, follow the washing instructions provided with the net.
-Don’t wash the net too often.
+Do not wash the net too often.
 -	Repair any rips or tears in the net.
--	Replace the nets at regular intervals, as advised (every 3-5 years).
+-	Replace the nets at regular intervals, as advised (every three-five years).

 ![dt-14]({% render_depth %}assets/img/graphics/dt-14.png){:class="my-img-class"}